 What is Food Spoilage?Food spoilage is caused by tiny invisible organisms called bacteria.
 Bacteria live everywhere we live, and most of them don't do us any harm.

 What Do Bacteria Like?As living organisms go, bacteria lead fairly simple lives.
 They don't walk or crawl, so the only time they go anywhere is when someone moves them.
+(See: What is Cross-Contamination?)
 Otherwise, they pretty much stay put, content to spend their time eating and making more of themselves.

 Unfortunately, what they're eating is our food — especially foods that are high in protein, like meats, poultry, fish, eggs and dairy products.

 To be sure, some of them will go for low-protein foods like fruits and vegetables, but those ones are a lot slower.
-Which is why an onion or a peach left on your kitchen counter for a couple of days would still be safe to eat, while a steak clearly would not.
+Which is why an apple left on your kitchen counter for a couple of days would still be safe to eat, while a steak clearly would not.

 Spoiled Food Vs. Hazardous FoodIt's important to note that spoiled food isn't necessarily dangerous food.
 For one thing, most people won't eat food that smells bad, looks slimy or whatever.
 And you can't get food poisoning from something you didn't eat.